Language and Area Studies: French/Europe (BA)

 - Study abroad course credits may be used toward the major with the approval of the Faculty Advisory Committee.

-- Proficiency in the appropriate foreign language demonstrated by achieving a B (3.00) average or better for all coursework in the foreign language taken in the Department of World Languages and Cultures.
+- Proficiency in French demonstrated by achieving a B (3.00) average or better for all coursework in the foreign language taken in the Department of World Languages and Cultures.

 Area Studies (21 credit hours)

-15 credit hours, with 12 credit hours at the 300 level or above, in humanities courses, including 3 credit hours from the Department of History (HIST-xxx) and an additional 3 credit hours of coursework with a strong historical component, from the following.
+Complete 15 credit hours, with 12 credit hours at the 300-level or above, in humanities courses, including 3 credit hours from the Department of History (HIST-xxx) and an additional 3 credit hours of coursework with a strong historical component, from the following.
 Other appropriate area studies courses may be substituted with the approval of the major advisor.

 Senior Capstone (3 credit hours)